 Background & Network for Social Change

-The Remote Control Project is a project of the Network for Social Change.
+The Remote Warfare Programme is a project of the Network for Social Change.
 The Network for Social Change is a group of individuals providing funding for progressive social change, particularly in the areas of justice, peace and the environment.
 Together they give around £1M per year to a variety of projects and organisations.

-Remote Control was launched as a pilot project of the Network for Social Change in January 2013 and was rolled out as a full scale project In November 2013.
+Originally the Remote Control Project, the programme was launched as a pilot project of the Network for Social Change in January 2013 and was rolled out as a full scale project In November 2013.
+It was renamed the Remote Warfare Programme in January 2018 ad became an Oxford Research group programme.

 Oxford Research Group

-The Remote Control Project is hosted in London by the Oxford Research Group (ORG).
+The Remote Control Programme is part of the Oxford Research Group (ORG).

 The Oxford Research Group (ORG) is a leading independent think-tank working to promote more sustainable approaches to security as an alternative to violent confrontation through research, dialogue and policy recommendations.